taoensso/carmine/README.md

 ![Performance comparison chart](https://github.com/ptaoussanis/carmine/raw/master/benchmarks.png)

-Accession could not complete the requests.
 [Detailed benchmark information](https://docs.google.com/spreadsheet/ccc?key=0AuSXb68FH4uhdE5kTTlocGZKSXppWG9sRzA5Y2pMVkE) is available on Google Docs.
 Note that these numbers are for _unpipelined_ requests: you could do a _lot_ more with pipelining.

 In principle it should be possible to get close to the theoretical maximum performance of a JVM-based client.
 This will be an ongoing effort but please note that my first concern for Carmine is **performance-per-unit-power** rather than *absolute performance*.
 For example Carmine willingly pays a small throughput penalty to support binary-safe arguments and again for composable commands.

 Likewise, I'll happily trade a little less throughput for simpler code.

+##### YourKit

+Carmine was developed with the help of the [YourKit Java Profiler](http://www.yourkit.com/java/profiler/index.jsp).
+YourKit, LLC kindly supports open source projects by offering an open source license.
+They also make the [YourKit .NET Profiler](http://www.yourkit.com/.net/profiler/index.jsp).

 ## This project supports the CDS and ClojureWerkz goals

   * [CDS](http://clojure-doc.org/), the **Clojure Documentation Site**, is a **contributer-friendly** community project aimed at producing top-notch, **beginner-friendly** Clojure tutorials and documentation.
 Awesome resource.

   * [ClojureWerkz](http://clojurewerkz.org/) is a growing collection of open-source, **batteries-included Clojure libraries** that emphasise modern targets, great documentation, and thorough testing.
 They've got a ton of great stuff, check 'em out!

-##### YourKit

-Carmine was developed with the help of the [YourKit Java Profiler](http://www.yourkit.com/java/profiler/index.jsp).
-YourKit, LLC kindly supports open source projects by offering an open source license.
-They also make the [YourKit .NET Profiler](http://www.yourkit.com/.net/profiler/index.jsp).

 ## Contact & contributing